 - Uluru and Kata Tjuta (aka Ayers Rock and The Olgas)

-- Cultural Centre to learn about the local culture, history and environment
+- Visiting the Cultural Centre to learn about the local culture, history and environment

 Uluṟu-Kata Tjuṯa National Park